 This Model Accessibility Plan from the Academy of Natural Sciences of Drexel University can be used as a model for your small museum for creating a thorough yet achievable accessibility policy at your museum.
 Their resources include:

-- special schedules and pre-visit resources for visitor on the autism spectrum or with sensory and cognitive processing disabilities
+- Special schedules and pre-visit resources for visitors with ASD or with sensory and cognitive processing disabilities

 Have a particular question about disability or accessibility?
 Not finding the resource you need, or need help with troubleshooting a specific issue?
 Submitting your query to the H-Disability Listerv might be a good place to start.